ImanelSakaan/BestBuy-Project-CST8915/README.md

         - **Node count**: `1`
         - Click `add`
    - Click **Review + Create**, and then **Create**.
 The deployment will take a few minutes.
+4. **Connect to the AKS Cluster:**
+   - Once the AKS cluster is deployed, navigate to the cluster in the Azure Portal.
+   - In the overview page, click on **Connect**.
+   - Select **Azure CLI** tap.
+You will need Azure CLI.
+If you don't have it: [**Install Azure CLI**](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
+   - Login to your azure account using the following command:
+      ```
+      az login
+      ```
+   - Set the cluster subscription using the command shown in the portal (it will look something like this):
+      ```
+      az account set --subscription 'subscribtion-id'
+      ```

+   - Copy the command shown in the portal for configuring `kubectl` (it will look something like this):
+     ```
+     az aks get-credentials --resource-group AlgonquinPetStoreRG --name AlgonquinPetStoreCluster
+     ```
+      **Understanding the Command:**
+      - The command `az aks get-credentials` pulls the necessary configuration files to enable `kubectl` to access your AKS cluster.
+Here’s a breakdown:
+     - `--resource-group` specifies the resource group where your AKS cluster resides.
+     - `--name` specifies the name of your AKS cluster.
+     - `--overwrite-existing` can be used to overwrite any existing Kubernetes configuration files for the same cluster.
+This is useful if you’ve connected to the cluster before or if multiple configurations exist for it.
+   - Verify Cluster Access:
+      - Test your connection to the AKS cluster by listing all nodes:
+        ```
+        kubectl get nodes
+        ```
+        You should see details of the nodes in your AKS cluster if the connection is successful.
+---